maramara/maramara.github.io/about.md

 ---
 layout: about
 title: About me
-description: Designer with a background in information and communication science.
-8+ years of professional experience. <br> Adaptable introvert who loves to collaborate with people.
+description: I'm an adaptable introvert who loves to collaborate with people.
 permalink: /about/
 ---

 ## My process

-I use the Design Thinking methodology as a solid background for solving problems from a human-centered perspective.

-Since each project has it’s unique set of problems and requirements, the methodology can be adjusted to best optimize for speed and execution.
-I have a solid experience in applying Design Thinking in an agile environment (in a form of 3-5 day design sprints or as half day Lean UX workshops).

-I approach projects by:

-- **Conducting research** to understand the users better (competitor analysis,  user interview, persona, customer journey)
-- **Forming user stories** & ideating on possible solutions (iterative process)
-- **Validating potential solutions** (mostly through wireframes and clickable prototypes)
-- **Implementing successful solutions** into distinct components of the UI that can  be reused
-- **Tracking the success of the solution** by gathering feedback (user acceptance tests, usability studies)
+I truly believe that everyone is a designer—they just might need a bit of help to shape their ideas into something great.
+This is where I see my role—as a designer, it's my job to steer people towards a shared understanding of the problem and to explore different options in a collaborative and transparent way.

 In my work, I strive to:

 - Make and document data-informed decisions
+- Share knowledge and mentor people
 - Be a critical thinker
 - Be a good communicator

+I approach projects by:

+- **Conducting research** to understand the user and business needs better
+- **Identifying opportunities** and ideating on possible solutions
+- **Validating potential solutions** internally and externally (user feedback sessions, wireframes, clickable prototypes)
+- **Implementing successful solutions** by breaking down designs into reusable UI components
+- **Tracking the success of the solution** by gathering qualitative and quantitative feedback (user acceptance tests, usability studies, data tracking)